Preselector: Different from an antenna tuner

 Although a preselector is placed between the radio and the antenna, in the same electrical location as a feedline matching unit, it serves a different purpose: A transmatch or "antenna" tuner connects two transmission lines with different impedances and only incidentally blocks out-of-tune frequencies (if it blocks any at all).

 A transmatch matches transmitter impedance to feedline impedance and phase, so that signal power from the radio transmitter smoothly transfers into the antenna's feed cable; a properly adjusted transmatch prevents transmitted power from being reflected back into the transmitter ("backlash current").
 Some antenna tuner circuits can both impedance match and preselect, for example the Series Parallel Capacitor (SPC) tuner, and many 'tuned-transformer'-type matching circuits used in many balanced line tuners (BLT) can be adjusted to also function as band-pass filters.
 (Note: Some simpler types of antenna tuners that are not band-pass circuits can also provide limited preselection.
 The now-common C L C-type 'T'‑network is a high-pass circuit which always essentially eliminates frequencies below the operating frequency, but even when adjusted for greatest selectivity, cannot block higher frequencies nearly as well as a conventional preselector.
 It can, however, be adjusted for high operating Q that might attenuate noise above the operating frequency by as much as 20 dB.

-The complementary 'π'-network that was customarily incorporated in the final stage of 'vintage' tube transmitters and amplifiers is a low-pass circuit; it always essentially eliminates frequencies above the tuned frequency, and can be similarly adjusted to provide attenuation below the tuned frequency by as much as 20 dB.)
+The complementary 'π'-network is a low-pass circuit that is also used for impedance matching.
+It will always block essentially all signals above the matched frequency, and if desired, a 'π'-network can be adjusted similarly a 'T'‑network, to provide attenuation below the matched frequency by as much as 20 dB.

+'Vintage' tube transmitters and amplifiers normally incorporated 'π'-networks into their final stages, both for impedance matching and blocking harmonics.
+Although currently not as popular as 'T'-networks for impedance matching, a 'π'-network is preferred by many radio operators, since all are required by their operating license to not interfere with other signals.
+The usual main concern is interference from a transmitter or amplifier generating loud harmonics.
+Since harmonics are double, triple, etc. the transmitted frequency, they occur so far away from the transmitted signal that radio operators listening to their signals on the transmit frequency can easily be unaware of the interference they are causing on much higher frequencies.
+For this particular kind of interference, the 'π'-network is a welcome fail-safe, since it blocks nearly all inadvertent transmissions above the transmit frequency its impedance matching is adjusted for.)